 “One,” the crowd finally says after a couple seconds of silence.
 Both Lucy and Killian look ready to attack the pile of hot dogs and await the signal nervously.
 Merlin this stress is going to kill me and I’m not even sitting at that table.

 As soon as the crowd signals the opening of the competition, the two contestants grab a hot dog and start munching furiously.
 The students around them cheer loudly and I can’t help but join in.
-The cheers seem to be pretty equally devised between Killian, the obvious most likely to win and Lucy, the underdog.
+The support seem to be pretty equally divided between Killian, the obvious most likely to win, and Lucy, the underdog.
 I think they may have pity for her.
 Or maybe they think she’s stupid for putting herself into that position in the first place.
 I can’t decide for sure whether the student population rooting for my cousin is sympathetic or if they want to ridicule her.

 “Come on dumb kid, you’re only two behind him,” a Slytherin bloke calls loudly behind me.
 Ridicule it is, I think before falling back a foot behind with my elbow out and inadvertently hitting him in the ribs with all my strength.
 Merlin, what an unlucky accident.

 “Killian is in the lead, finishing his third hot dog at the speed of light,” Matt comments, keeping me from hearing the students’ nasty comments against my lovely cousin.
 “He seems to be slowing down a bit though and underdog Lucy, with her steady rhythm is finishing up her second hot dog and starts on her third one.”

 “Killian is done with hot dog number four and oh -” the commentator is interrupted by a loud belch from the Hufflepuff - “is it just me guys or did that belch sounded heavy?”